yasming/Laravel_Star_Wars_Game_Api/README.md

-# Laravel_Nasa_Api_Temperature
+# Laravel_Star_Wars_Game_Api

-This project make a request to nasa api: https://api.nasa.gov/insight_weather/api_key=VKp5faosSlkKrvbDGbL3IuwcHym4kJPMEtiWUWd0&feedtype=json&ver=1.0 , and return the average of temperature of avaiable sols, converted to Fahrenheit .
-If a query string SOL is passed, it return the average of temperature of this specif sol .
+This project make a request to star wars api: https://swapi.co/api/planets/ , and seed the database with the planets information.
+You can register your self and visit some planet, search for a planet's name, then you will get the all informations from this planet with  the number of visits that this planet had, you also can see the planets that have been visited with theirs visitors and also can see the rank of visitors with the number of planets visited .

 ## Prerequisites

 ```
-PHP >= 7.3.3
+PHP >= 7.2.5
 ```

 ```
-Laravel >= 5.8
+Laravel >= 7.0
 ```

 ```